Cyclone Jokwe: Madagascar

+Mozambique

-On March 7, the National Emergency Operational Centre of Mozambique warned for coastal residents in Nampula and Zambezia provinces to be on alert.
+On 7 March, the National Emergency Operational Centre of Mozambique warned for coastal residents in Nampula and Zambezia provinces to be on alert.
 A day later, the agency issued a Red Alert for northern Nampula Province, advising potentially affected residents to seek shelter.
 Subsequently, the alert was extended southwestward along the coastline.
 Strong winds and heavy rains from the storm left the island of Mozambique without power, as well as water.
 There winds knocked down several poorly constructed houses, and also destroyed the roofs of two schools.
 Satellite-based rainfall estimates reached over 300 mm in northwestern Madagascar.
 Across Nampula Province, heavy agricultural damage was reported; a total of 508 animals on farms were killed, and about 2 million cashew trees were destroyed.
 Widespread power outages were reported, with 75% of power transmission lines damaged or destroyed.
 The cyclone destroyed at least 200 boats and the roofs of at least 80 schools.
 The storm destroyed a bridge across the Mogincual River, which left the town of Namige isolated.
 Across Nampula Province, Jokwe destroyed 9,316 houses and damaged 3,220 more, most of which in Angoche.
 In Pebane District in neighboring Zambezia Province, the cyclone destroyed nine houses.
 Rainfall was reported throughout the province, though damage was not as heavy due to lack of strong winds.
 Throughout Mozambique, the cyclone affected 200,000 people, with a total of 55,000 people left homeless.
 Ten people were killed in Nampula Province, and six more were killed in coastal districts of Zambezia Province.

+Elsewhere

-On March 10, a station on Europa Island in the Mozambique Channel reported a pressure of 985.5 mbar.
+On 10 March, a station on Europa Island in the Mozambique Channel reported a pressure of 985.5 mbar.

 Aftermath

 Shortly after the cyclone moved ashore along Mozambique, officials distributed tents and food to the affected citizens.
 The government activated the National Civil Protection Unit to clear fallen trees from roadways, as well as assist in rebuilding damaged or destroyed homes.
 A few days after the storm, the Mozambique Red Cross began delivering mosquito nets, blankets, plastic buckets, and sleeping mats.
 The government of Nampula estimated it would require $8 million (USD) to repair storm damage in the province.

 Two weeks after the storm, the World Food Programme announced it would provide food for 60,000 people in the impacted areas of Mozambique.
-On March 27, the government of Portugal donated $700,000 (USD) to the Mozambique National Disasters Management Institute; over half of the total was aid for flood victims affected by Jokwe and flooding earlier in the year.
+On 27 March, the government of Portugal donated $700,000 (USD) to the Mozambique National Disasters Management Institute; over half of the total was aid for flood victims affected by Jokwe and flooding earlier in the year.